Postdoctoral Opportunities at KIPAC

 The Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University and SLAC National Accelerator Laboratory is a vibrant research institute focused on answering a wide range of exciting and fundamental questions in astrophysics and cosmology.

-If you are on the job market or intend to be in the near future, you may be interested in applying to give a Tea Talk at KIPAC.
+If you are on the job market or intend to be soon, you may be interested in applying to give a Tea Talk at KIPAC.

 Kavli and Porat Fellowships